-There shall be eight (8) classes of members: Fellow, Professional, Post Doctoral/Resident, Associate, Affiliate, Student, Special Category, and Emeritus (Active and Inactive).
+There shall be six (6) classes of members: Fellow, Professional, Associate, Trainee, Special Category, and Emeritus.
 All members of the Academy shall be subject to the By-laws of the Academy and to any subsequent revisions or amendments.

 SECTION 2.
 Fellow.

-Fellow status shall be reserved to individuals who: 1. have been NAN professional members for at least 5 years, 2. have 10 years post-doctoral experience in clinical neuropsychology, AND 3. have contributed significantly to the science and/or profession of clinical neuropsychology through distinguished practice, teaching, research, and/or public service.
-Fellows shall have full voting privileges, may hold elected office, and may be members of committees so long as they remain members of the academy.
+Fellow status shall be reserved for individuals who: 1. have been NAN professional members for at least 5 years, 2. have 10 years post-doctoral experience in clinical neuropsychology, AND 3. have contributed significantly to the science and/or profession of clinical neuropsychology through distinguished practice, teaching, research, and/or public service.
+Fellows shall have full voting privileges, may hold elected office, and may be members of committees, so long as they remain members of the academy.

 SECTION 3.
 Professional.

-A professional member shall have completed academic coursework in the assessment and/or remediation of neuropsychological conditions and hold a doctoral degree in psychology or a related discipline from an accredited university.
+A Professional member shall have completed appropriate training in the assessment and/or remediation of neuropsychological conditions and hold a doctoral degree in psychology or a related discipline from an accredited university.
 International members are also eligible for Professional membership if a significant proportion of their training and professional activities are devoted to neuropsychology or related fields, and they possess the qualifications (degrees or certifications) consonant with their country’s professional standards enabling them to independently practice neuropsychology.
-Professional members shall have worked in a setting where such knowledge is applied for a minimum of three years, two of which must be postdoctoral.
+Professional members shall have worked in a setting where such knowledge is applied for a minimum of two years after obtaining their doctoral degree.
 Professional members shall have full voting privileges, hold elected office, and be members of committees.